tacconthommy/api-guides/source/includes/_selfservice.md

 }
 ```

 The response contains a URL you have to redirect the user to (`uri` field).
 You can provide a `redirect_uri` as GET parameter when redirecting the user.
 If given, this is where the user will be lead when the process finished.
-The token string will be added as the GET parameter `ibsstoken`.
+The token will be added as the GET parameter `ibsstoken`.

 <aside class="warning">The token is only valid for a limited amount of time, given in `expires_in`.</aside>